atul799/CarND-Vehicle-Detection/README.md

 The classifier and associated parameters for features including StandardScalar was saved in a pickle file to be used while applying on the image/videostreams for vehicle detection.

-#Implement a sliding-window to detect Vehicle(s):
+# Implement a sliding-window to detect Vehicle(s):
+---
 The sliding window method that uses HOG subsampling described in the lectures of the project is used to detect vehicles.
 The function implemented is called 'find_cars' and it combines  feature extraction (color_hist,spatial_bin and HOG) with a sliding window search.
 However, it extracts HOG features only once on the full image or selected image area and then subsamples according to the window applied.
 This method is more effiecient than generating all the features incl.
 HOG for every window in the sliding-window method.
 The color and  spatial bin feature is also extracted and concatenated along with HOG features to makeup the feature list to predict if the window matches a vehicle signature using trained model described in previous section.
 The image patch in the widnow is scaled to 64x64 pixel size which was the size of images in the training set.

-#Generate Heatmap and threshold to remove false positives
+# Generate Heatmap and threshold to remove false positives
+---
 A variation on the lecture function (suggested in lecture) is implementation of multiple windows sizes  for searching vehicles.
 This is important as depending on the location (distance away) of the vehicles from the camera they may appear bigger (closer) or smaller (farther).Also, the upper part of the image will not ,typically, have vehicles but rather landscape, so, about a little less that half of the top pixels are excluded from vehicles search.
 This saves processing time.

 ![picture alt](./output_images/bbox_annotated_multi_winsize.png) *Vehicles detected with multi sized window*